SU-SWS/stanford_bean_types/README.md

 Stanford Bean Type Permissions modules provides some out of the box permissions that may be installed through an installation profile as it is dependant on the Stanford Bean Types module.
 This module may be safely disabled and overridden through the permissions setting page.
 </dd>
 </dl>

+Installation
+---

+Install this module like any other module.
+[See Drupal Documentation](https://drupal.org/documentation/install/modules-themes/modules-7)

+Configuration
+---

+Nothing special needed.

+Troubleshooting
+---

+If you are experiencing issues with this module try reverting the feature first.
+If you are still experiencing issues try posting an issue on the GitHub issues page.